dapak2002/programming-languages-2022/Lab2-Lambda-Calculus/LambdaFun/README.md

 To compile run `cabal build` and to launch the REPL, run `cabal exec lamfun`.
 For help, type `:help` in the REPL.

-The full grammar of λFun is given below:ls
+The full grammar of λFun is given below:

 ```
 <statement> ::= <expr> ";;" | <defn> ";;"